AxelOP96/jetbrains/README.md

  ingreso estandar obtiene data del ingreso por teclado pero es posible redirigirlo de un archivo)

 Actually, not all programs need to use the standard input.
 But we will often use it here to help you master your programming skills!
-The typical way to solve programming problems is the following:(Actualmete no todos los programas necesitan usar el ingreso estandar.
+The typical way to solve programming problems is the following:(Actualmente no todos los programas necesitan usar el ingreso estandar.
 Pero lo usaremos seguido para ayudarte a dominar tus habilidades de programacion)

 Read data from the standard input (System.in);(Lee datos del ingreso estandar [System.in]) Process data to obtain a result;(Procesa datos para obtener resultados)